Milk: Evolution of lactation

 The mammary gland is thought to have derived from apocrine skin glands.
 It has been suggested that the original function of lactation (milk production) was keeping eggs moist.
 Much of the argument is based on monotremes (egg-laying mammals).
-The original adaptive significance of milk secretions may have been nutrition or immunological protection.
-This secretion gradually became more copious and accrued nutritional complexity over evolutionary time.
+The original adaptive significance of milk secretions may have been nutrition and immunological protection.

 Tritylodontid cynodonts seem to have displayed lactation, based on their dental replacement patterns.

 Bovine growth hormone supplementation

-Since November 1993, recombinant bovine somatotropin (rbST), also called rBGH, has been sold to dairy farmers with FDA approval.
+Since November 1993, recombinant bovine somatotropin (rbST), also called rBGH, has been sold to dairy farmers in the US with Food and Drug Administration (FDA) approval.
 Cows produce bovine growth hormone naturally, but some producers administer an additional recombinant version of BGH which is produced through genetically engineered E. coli to increase milk production.
 Bovine growth hormone also stimulates liver production of insulin-like growth factor 1 (IGF1).

+Human health

 The US Food and Drug Administration, the National Institutes of Health and the World Health Organization have reported that both of these compounds are safe for human consumption at the amounts present.

 Milk from cows given rBST may be sold in the United States, and the FDA stated that no significant difference has been shown between milk derived from rBST-treated and that from non-rBST-treated cows.

-Milk that advertises that it comes from cows not treated with rBST, is required to state this finding on its label.
+Milk that advertises that it comes from cows not treated with rBST is required to state this finding on its label.

+Animal welfare

 Cows receiving rBGH supplements may more frequently contract an udder infection known as mastitis.
-Problems with mastitis have led to Canada, Australia, New Zealand, and Japan banning milk from rBST treated cows.
+Problems with mastitis have led to Canada, Australia, New Zealand, and Japan banning milk from rBST-treated cows.
 Mastitis, among other diseases, may be responsible for the fact that levels of white blood cells in milk vary naturally.

-rBGH is also banned in the European Union, for reasons of animal welfare.
+rBGH is also banned in the European Union for reasons of animal welfare.